inductiva/docs/docs/50.bring-your-own-cloud/1.launch-machines-on-gcp/sections/section5.md

 ### Does Inductiva charge for BYOC?

-Inductiva doesn't charge for the compute resources (since they run in your account), but standard Inductiva usage fees may still apply for simulation services.
+Inductiva doesn't charge for the compute resources (since they run in your account), but standard Inductiva usage fees still apply for simulation services.

 ### Why does cost reporting show 0?